nhs-ciao/ciao-design/CIPArchitecture/README.md

 fall-back on local configuration files.
 These will by default be saved in the user's home directory in the path:

-`~/.ciao/cipname.properties`
+`~/.ciao/<cipname>-<version>.properties`

+An alternative path can be specified as a command line parameter when starting the CIP if required, this should be in the form:

+`--configPath=/etc/ciao`

-Obviously, this will mean that configuration will need to be managed individually on all running instances - there is no mechanism for keeping these configuration files in-sync.
+Obviously, the use of config files will mean that configuration will need to be managed individually on all running instances - there is no mechanism for keeping these configuration files in-sync.

 ## Installing etcd